sofmeright/beszel-agent-win-amd64/readme.md

 It has a friendly web interface, simple configuration, and is ready to use out of the box.
 It supports automatic backup, multi-user, OAuth authentication, and API access.

+This is a clone of the [original repo](https://github.com/sofmeright/beszel-agent-win-amd64), as such this particular page may become outdated.
+I do not particularly wish to automate github without being given incentive.

+---

 ## Usage:

 Gitlab requires authentication (you must have "user" context) to pull packages from the generic package registry.